Enryun/Common_SwiftUI/README.md

 - `lineWidth`: The thickness of the loading indicator's line.
 Default is 5.
 - `loadingSpeed`: The speed at which the loading indicator rotates.
 Default is `.medium`.

+Control Visibility and Size:
+- Frame Size: Adjust the indicator's frame size with `.frame(width:height:)` modifier to fit various UI spaces.
+- Dynamic Visibility: Manage the visibility using `.opacity()` modifier or `if-else` conditions based on your application's state.
+This helps integrate the indicator seamlessly into your UI or hide it when not needed.

 ### ProgressView

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras imperdiet velit dolor, sed porta est ullamcorper in.
 Nulla at condimentum dolor.
 Etiam mattis nibh nec sollicitudin facilisis.
 Nam pretium justo neque, ut tempus arcu tristique ut.
 Mauris in tortor volutpat, euismod orci id, iaculis quam.
 Sed vel lacus ex.
 Integer nibh ex, interdum eu velit vel, fringilla placerat quam.
 Duis viverra porta nibh, in condimentum purus.
 Ut in dolor suscipit, maximus purus a, mattis elit.
 Suspendisse hendrerit feugiat velit a ultricies.
 Aenean fringilla aliquam odio, non pellentesque odio eleifend in.
 Suspendisse potenti.